csc301-fall-2021/assignment-2-99-tianyuzhang0704-syxnsa/README.md

 ### Backend Design

-We used Iterator as one backend design pattern.
+We used Iterator as one backend design pattern. ```MongoCursor<Document>``` cursor is Iterator, which allows us to access each element in the query result from the database without directly accessing the explicit elements, which better encapsulates the individual elements.

+We also used Clean Architecture.
+Even though it is not a typical OOP project, our servlet classes are still controllers.
+The MongoUtils class in MongoUtils.java is the gateway.
+We can still make each layer clean and less dependent on the other ones which does not necessarily need direct denpendency.